ntimo/hcloud-windows/README.md

 ## Help menu:
- start    - to recreate the server from snapshot and start it. stop     - to stop the server and delte it after creating a snapshot. snapshot - to create a snapshot. status   - to see server status. ip       - to show the server IP updateip - to update the DynDNS IP
+ start    - to recreate the server from snapshot and start it.<br>
+ stop     - to stop the server and delte it after creating a snapshot.<br>
+ snapshot - to create a snapshot.<br>
+ status   - to see server status.<br>
+ ip       - to show the server IP<br>
+ updateip - to update the DynDNS IP<br>

 Have fun.

+Special thanks to [Knight1](https://github.com/knight1) for the original script.